The Samsung Galaxy S21 launch date is January 14

 Specifically, all of the latest Samsung Galaxy S21 leaks point to the three phones – the S21, Galaxy S21 Plus and Galaxy S21 Ultra, offering refreshes of the 11-month-old trio: the Galaxy S20, S20 Plus and S20 Ultra.

 If January 14 seems earlier than normal, that's because it is by a month and a half.
-Samsung has moved its usual late February announcement window up – perhaps due to the fact that MWC 2020 has shifted or the Qualcomm 888 chipset is ready.
+Samsung has moved its usual late February announcement window up – perhaps due to the fact that MWC 2020 has shifted or the Qualcomm 888 and Exynos 2100 chipsets are ready to go.

 Samsung Galaxy S21 and more